Postsecondary Enrollment Options (PSEO)

 Postsecondary Enrollment Options (PSEO) is a program that allows students in grades 10, 11 and 12 to earn both high school and college credit while still in high school through enrollment in and successful completion of college nonsectarian courses at eligible participating postsecondary institutions.

 Most PSEO courses are offered on the campus of the postsecondary institution.
 Some courses are offered online.
 Each participating college or university sets its own admissions requirements for enrollment into the PSEO courses.
 Eleventh and twelfth grade students may take PSEO courses on a full-time or part-time basis.
 Tenth graders are eligible to enroll in PSEO on a more limited basis.
 Students must meet the PSEO residency and eligibility requirements and abide by participation limits specified in Minnesota Statutes, section 124D.09.
-If a school district determines a pupil is not on track to graduate, the student may continue to participate in PSEO on a term-by-term basis.
+If a school district determines a pupil is not on track to graduate, the student may not continue to participate in PSEO.

-Minnetonka provides this information on the website in the Skipper Log and in counselors’ seminars with parents and students, prior to registration each year.
+Minnetonka provides this information about PSEO on the MHS website in the Skipper Log and in counselors’ seminars with parents and students, prior to registration each year.

 There is no charge to PSEO students for tuition, books or fees for items that are required to participate in a course.
 However, students may incur fees for equipment that becomes their property when the course or program is completed, textbooks that are not returned to the postsecondary institution according to their policies, or for tuition costs if they do not notify the district by May 30 and the district does not waive this date requirement.